ph4r05/py-cryptonight/README.md

 to compile `.S` file.
 Thus a [CryptonightR_template.c](src/cryptonight/CryptonightR_template.c) file was generated with [tools/convert_s_to_c.py](tools/convert_s_to_c.py) script.

-JIT was not tested properly.
-If segfaults currently.
+JIT was not tested properly on different platforms.

 ```bash
 MONERO_USE_CNV4_JIT=1 ./test.sh